 - Tuition reimbursement for relevant certificate programs or degrees

 Upskilling programs aren’t one size fits all for employees, teams or companies.
-Commonly cited examples of upskilling programs come from massive organizations, but small companies can and should prioritize upskilling too.
+Commonly cited examples of upskilling programs come from massive organisations, but small companies can and should prioritise upskilling too.

 “Employees need access to programs to help build their skills throughout their careers and employers need the means to provide that training to maintain skilled talent,” says Baker.
 “But it’s clear from our research that many small and midsized enterprises in North America are struggling to provide these valuable upskilling opportunities for their employees, even as their employees are looking for ways to keep learning.
 This is a big problem that will only get worse if we, together, don’t act soon to help solve it.”

 If you’re a small company short on resources, there are still plenty of ways to help your team members upskill.
 For example, providing recommended resources, training time and an L&D stipend with clear guidelines (aligned with your long-term strategy) can encourage bottom-up upskilling.